Applications are still open for Arts Camp and Arts Academy. Programs fill quickly—submit your app today!

 Why Study Visual Arts

 Art is your tool to express, question, and participate in the wider world.
 It's how you solve problems, inspire others, and stake out a space for yourself.
 At our boarding arts high school, Interlochen Arts Academy, you'll develop your creativity and prepare for your future as an artist.

 What You'll Learn

 As a Visual Arts major, you'll take courses on skill-building, techniques, and art history.
 You'll receive regular individual and group critiques.
-You'll experiment with different media and forms like painting, drawing, photography, printmaking, ceramics, metals, fiber arts, and more.
+You'll experiment with different media and forms like painting, drawing, photography, printmaking, ceramics, metals, fiber arts, fashion design, and more.

 You'll learn from practicing artists who have extensive teaching experience.
 They'll provide mentorship, guidance, and thoughtful feedback, along with individualized instruction to nurture your vision.
 They will also help you build a portfolio for your life after graduation, whether you plan to pursue a visual arts major in college or chart your own path.